jason-s-wang/react-hooks-case/README.md

 import { useStoredReducer } from 'react-hooks-case'

 const config = {
-        storage: 'localStorage' // default is sessionStorage
+        storage: 'localStorage' // default is sessionStorage,
+        keys: ['key1', 'key1']  // properties need to be stored. if keys is not specified, store all.
       };

 /**
  * Use reducer and save state in storage
- * State could be initialState or storage state if exists */ const [state, dispatch] = useStoredReducer(
+ * State could be initialState or storage state if exists
+ * Return combined state, if both storage and initial state exist and is object */ const [state, dispatch] = useStoredReducer(
     'state ',     // key in storage